DevExpress/devextreme-demos/JSDemos/Demos/List/ListEditingAndAPI/description.md

 The [List](/Documentation/ApiReference/UI_Widgets/dxList/) displays a collection of items as a scrollable list.
-To create a list, pass an array of items to **dataSource**.
+To create a list, pass an array of items to the [dataSource](/Documentation/ApiReference/UI_Components/dxList/Configuration/#dataSource) property.

-This demo illustrates deletion.
-The UI consists of the **List** and the "Options" section.

-To allow users delete items, set the [allowItemDeleting](/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#allowItemDeleting) property to *true*.
-Use the checkbox in the "Options" section to see how it works.
+This demo illustrates item deletion.
+To allow users delete items, set the [allowItemDeleting](/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#allowItemDeleting) property to **true**.
+Click the Allow deleting checkbox under the List to see how this property works.

-The **List** supports three default and three additional deletion modes.
-You can see them in action in the "itemDeleteMode" dropdown menu of the "Options" section.
+The **List** supports several deletion modes listed below.
+Use the [itemDeleteMode](/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#itemDeleteMode) property to set one of the modes.
+In this demo, you can select a deletion mode from the itemDeleteMode drop-down menu under the List.

 **Default modes**